 - Five teams from CU Boulder submitted proposals for the Civic Innovation Challenge, a national competition run by MetroLab Network.
 More info coming soon!

 - A number of proposal have been submitted, leading to several awards and contracts from local governments and foundations.

-MetroLab — a national network of more than 40 city-university partnerships focused on urban innovation — will host its MetroLab Network 2019 Annual Summit in Boulder, Colo., Sept.
-19-20, 2019, and CEDaR is co-hosting it with the city of Boulder!
-The Summit brings together leaders from local governments, universities, industry and nonprofits and will be an opportunity to share, discuss and present on the impact of data, analytics and technology on local government.
+MetroLab — a national network of more than 40 city-university partnerships focused on urban innovation — hosted its MetroLab Network 2019 Annual Summit in Boulder, Colo., Sept.
+19-20, 2019, and CEDaR co-hosted it with the city of Boulder!
+The Summit brought together leaders from local governments, universities, industry and nonprofits and will be an opportunity to share, discuss and present on the impact of data, analytics and technology on local government.

 Through its prestigious panelists, the Summit spotlights the importance and benefits of collaborating with academia on projects from urban planning to civic data integration to the implementation of technology for community referral services.
 The Summit also showcases smart city collaborative projects and will include fun activities, including a reception in which attendees and panelists can network in an informal setting.

 MetroLab Summit History

 Since MetroLab Networks’ launch in 2015 as part of the White House Smart Cities Initiative, there have been two annual summits.
 The first summit in 2017 was held in Atlanta, Georgia, and hosted by the Georgia Institute of Technology, and last year's summit was hosted by the New Jersey Institute of Technology in Newark, New Jersey.

 Examples of Past Summit Panels: